-STR; unknown material SER22-00578 [Hubbs-2320-Tt] Tursiops ATL/IRLES Stock 3-Apr-2022 Alive Serious S8a on 3 April, 2022, a local eco-tour company reported a dolphin with a scar or wound encircling the head with line trailing along the animal's right side; a video was provided by the complainant that matched this description; extensive multi-vessel surveys were implemented to locate the dolphin which was primarily seen by an ecotour company in the canal system; the dolphin was briefly observed on 25 October 2022 and then again on 8 February 2023 and monitored throughout the months prior to intervention; images from ~40 sightings since the initial sighting indicated a progression of the wound, which appeared to be chronic and open; gear was not visible except for limited sightings from 2022 and the animal remained in decent body condition Serious S8a No on 7 June 2023, the animal was located in a group of three animals; the net was deployed at 0947 with two animals in the compass; the compass was reduced twice prior to the animals hitting the net (9:58); the non-target animal was promptly released; scar tissue encircled the target animal but was completely healed and no gear was present externally but rather likely deeply embedded; in consultation with NOAA Fisheries a small incision was made in the scar tissue but gear was not visible; antibiotics were administered and the dolphin was released onsite; the target and non-target rejoined and were observed post-release bow-riding the catch boat for several minutes STR; hook and line gear SER22-00394 [Hubbs-2230-Tt] Tursiops ATL/IRLES Stock 8-Aug-2022 Alive, emaciated Serious S6, S8a emaciated calf with gear wrapped around peduncle and both fluke blades and trailing 3-4 ft. behind the animal; line has cut through the skin and started to deform the peduncle; trailing line contains biofouling Serious S1, S7b No animal was remotely disentangled; the gear was hooked but it was too tough to cut through, so responders pulled the calf along the side of the boat and the crew was able to cut all the gear off; follow-up surveys sighted the animal 2 months post-disentanglement, and the animal was still emaciated and described as not using its flukes well STR; hook and line gear SER23-00788 [Hubbs-2321-Tt; Row 261; C1BR0142] Tursiops ATL/IRLES Stock 19-Mar-2023 Alive Serious S6, S8a calf entangled in what appeared to be red, heavy multifilament line that was embedded along the leading edge of both flukes (2 large wounds on right fluke and 3 on left fluke) and across the dorsal peduncle at the fluke insertion with an associated open wound and scarring along the dorsum; line trails from the right fluke but is wrapped around the left fluke with associated wounds on the trailing edge; gear trails ~1.5m behind the flukes and a small cluster of biofouling was present; animal was thin with sunken epaxial musculature and a post nuchal depression Not serious S7b Yes the calf was monitored and on 30-May-2023 stranding network remotely cut a portion of the trailing gear off; on 12-Jun-2023 stranding network were able to approach and the gear was secured with a grapple and quickly broke; gear consisted of red multifilament line (20-22 strands wound together), a broken hook, clear monofilament line, an oval weight and extensive biofouling; all gear was removed; the calf was sighted on 10-Oct-2023 and its body condition had improved and it was still with its mother
+STR; unknown material SER22-00578 [Hubbs-2320-Tt] Tursiops ATL/IRLES Stock 3-Apr-2022 Alive Serious S8a on 3 April, 2022, a local eco-tour company reported a dolphin with a scar or wound encircling the head with line trailing along the animal's right side; a video was provided by the complainant that matched this description; extensive multi-vessel surveys were implemented to locate the dolphin which was primarily seen by an ecotour company in the canal system; the dolphin was briefly observed on 25 October 2022 and then again on 8 February 2023 and monitored throughout the months prior to intervention; images from ~40 sightings since the initial sighting indicated a progression of the wound, which appeared to be chronic and open; gear was not visible except for limited sightings from 2022 and the animal remained in decent body condition Serious S8a No on 7 June 2023, the animal was located in a group of three animals; the net was deployed at 0947 with two animals in the compass; the compass was reduced twice prior to the animals hitting the net (9:58); the non-target animal was promptly released; scar tissue encircled the target animal but was completely healed and no gear was present externally but rather likely deeply embedded; in consultation with NOAA Fisheries a small incision was made in the scar tissue but gear was not visible; antibiotics were administered and the dolphin was released onsite; the target and non-target rejoined and were observed post-release bow-riding the catch boat for several minutes STR; hook and line gear SER22-00394 [Hubbs-2230-Tt] Tursiops ATL/IRLES Stock 8-Aug-2022 Alive, emaciated Serious S6, S8a emaciated calf with gear wrapped around peduncle and both fluke blades and trailing 3-4 ft. behind the animal; line has cut through the skin and started to deform the peduncle; trailing line contains biofouling Serious S1, S7b No animal was remotely disentangled; the gear was hooked but it was too tough to cut through, so responders pulled the calf along the side of the boat and the crew was able to cut all the gear off; follow-up surveys sighted the animal 2 months post-disentanglement, and the animal was still emaciated and described as not using its flukes well IRLES Stock summary (n=18 cases): # Serious injuries=9; # Not serious=6; # CBD=3, before analysis of CBD cases.
+The 3 CBDs were prorated as 1.5 SIs.
+Revised total: # Serious injuries=10.5; # Not serious=6.
+SI Averted Tally: 2 At-sea; unid line Row 244 [TtNEFL 2214] Tursiops ATL/JES Stock 31-May-2022 Alive Serious S6, S8a, S13a researchers documented a dolphin with line cutting half-way through the dorsal fin, disfiguring the fin; gear is trailing behind the dorsal fin and appears to include biofouling or debris; unconfirmed whether the flukes were entangled as well N/A N/A